|Member of the|

-Y is Sedgewick Avenue
+Y is Sedgewick Avenue (to Oxridge)

 The Middlesex Genealogical Society was established in 1982.
 The name "Middlesex" is derived from Middlesex Parish, the original name by which Darien, Connecticut, was known before becoming incorporated in 1820.
 The society's founders were from Darien and chose "Middlesex" to honor the town.
 The Society is registered with the State of Connecticut, thereby giving members access to vital records at town and city record offices in Connecticut.